 Special consideration though must be given to the practitioner’s health, the patient’s current health, hand washing practices and surface cleaning.

 I am happy that I have the necessary hygiene and cleaning procedures in place.
 I will be washing my hands at the requisite stages, even more frequently than I had to before the virus arrived.
 Intervals are left between appointments for thorough cleaning.
-This allows couch, desk and all other surfaces & door handles to be disinfected and air-dried between patients, and means you should not have to pass anyone when entering or leaving the clinic.
+This allows couch and all other surfaces & door handles to be disinfected and air-dried between patients, and means you should not have to pass anyone when entering or leaving the clinic.
 You will lie on a clean, single-use paper couch cover.
 Needles are all single-use and pre-sterilised, as before.

 What you need to do: On your part, I just ask firstly that you arrive at the door punctually, and definitely no earlier than your appointment time.
 Secondly, please use the hand gel provided to clean your hands on arrival.
 Thirdly, always call me in advance if you have fallen into the category above of patients I am unable to see; we can re-schedule for a later date, and keep the situation under review.

 If you’ve any remaining concerns, you are welcome to call me.